Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 #### Customizing CSS
 EPUBs use stylesheets to control how everything looks.
 The good news?
 Any `.css` file you drop into `template/my_epub_template/` gets automatically loaded.
-No need to mess with the manifest—just throw in your styles and you’re good.
+No need to mess with the manifest - just throw in your styles and you’re good.

 Example CSS: